jsutlive/Cell-Mechanics-Simulator/README.md

 ### Within a Java IDE:

+Download files, you may need to install [opencsv](https://sourceforge.net/projects/opencsv/files/opencsv/5.7.1/opencsv-5.7.1.jar/download).
 Build and run the "Launcher.java" file, which acts as the entry point.

 ### Using the standalone .jar: